 Where Have All The Flowers Gone

-Giant blue iris update: More giant blue irises were in bloom in spring 2014 than have been seen in years---fingers crossed that it's a trend for the future!
+Giant blue iris update: More giant blue irises were in bloom in spring 2014 than have been seen in years and 2015 was also a very good year---fingers crossed that it's a trend for the future!

 There is a springtime ritual at the Barataria Preserve every year, probably since the Bayou Coquille Trail was first opened as a shell-and-dirt path through the swamp.
 People call the visitor center and ask, "Are the irises in bloom yet?"